scikit-learn/enhancement_proposals/slep023/proposal.rst

 ~~~~~~~~~~~

 It's inevitable that callbacks will have a performance cost, especially when called
 within cython nogil code.
-The most important thing is to make sure is that when no
+The most important thing is to make sure that when no
 callbacks are registered the performance is not affected (not acquiring the GIL for
 instance).